SpeedyCraftah/secure-stash/README.md

 For reverse proxy authorization to work properly, setup the following rules on the reverse proxy for these paths:
 - Path "/" (aka: everything, default)
 - - Proxy request to the server as normal.
-- Path "/stash/new" & Path "/api/admin"
+- Path "/stash/new" & Path "/api/admin" & Path "/auth/popup"
 - - Authorize the user with your reverse proxy's flow.
 - - - If the user is not authorized and request is not a `GET`, return a `4xx` status.
 - - Set the header `x-webauth-proxied` (value does not matter).